nhsengland/it-standards/application-development/common-dev/accessibility.md

 ---
 title: Accessibility
 description: >
-   All applications, systems and services in use at NHSEI and NHSX must be accessible to all.
+   All applications, systems and services in use in the NHS must be accessible to all.
 This standard provides pointers to what that means and what responsibilities developers, documentors, implementors and vendors have.
 stage: 4.
 Final Approval Stage
 created: 2021-09-30 10:35:48
-lastUpdated: 2022-02-10 12:56:03
+lastUpdated: 2022-06-24 12:42:23
 author: Julian Knight
 ---